Music on Top

-Following the demise of similar music shows, such as Channel A (Korea)'s K-Pop Con and Maeil Broadcasting Network's Show!
+Following the demise of similar music shows, such as Channel A's K-Pop Con and Maeil Broadcasting Network's Show!
 K Music, that belonged to other small networks, the show was placed on an indefinite hiatus after its March 14, 2012 broadcast.
 News media attributed this to the show's inability to distinguish itself from the multitude of popular music programs being broadcast by other cable and terrestrial networks at the time, and its failure to improve its consistently low viewership.